Kahler metric on the space of convex real projective structures on surface: K ahler property

 the fiber being the spaces of global sections, endowed with $L^2$-metric, is Nakano positive, where $L_0$ is any positive line bundle over the K\"ahler manifold $\hat T$.
 In particular taking $L_0=\mathcal L^2$ we have

 we see that the bundle with fiber $H^0(\mathcal K_t^3)$ over $\mathcal T$, i.e., the bundle $\mathcal V$ is Nakano positive, hence Griffith positive. \end{proof}

 \begin{rema+} The Nakano positivity of the bundle $H^0(\Sigma_t, \mathcal K_t^3)$ can also be directly proved by using the result of Berndtsson in \cite{Bo-mz}.
 It is proved there whenever the metric on $L_0$ is positive fiberwise then the Nakano positivity still holds for $H^0(\Sigma_t, L_0\otimes \mathcal K_{\hat T/\mathcal T})$.
-In our case the fiber metric is dual to the hyperbolic metric on the Riemann surfaces and has constant positive curvature. \end{rema+}
+In our case the fiber metric is dual to the hyperbolic metric on the Riemann surfaces and has constant positive curvature.
+See also \cite{LSY, LSY1} for related works. \end{rema+}

 \begin{coro+} The bundle $\mathcal V^*$ is Griffith negative. \end{coro+}

 The first statement below can be proved for general bundles with the Griffith negativity, and here we are only interested in the special case of $\mathcal V^*$.